A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Methodology

 \subsection{Data Analysis}

-To answer the research questions, we analyzed a total of \nbPapersFinalSelection papers.
+To answer our research questions (which is done in \autoref{sec:results}), we analyzed a total of \nbPapersFinalSelectionAndSnowball papers.
 The analysis was composed of data extraction and synthesis.

 \textbf{Data extraction.} Initially, we read all the papers in full and extracted the necessary data to answer our research questions.
-For this extraction, the papers were equally divided among the authors, and periodic meetings were held for discussion.
-For RQ1, we extracted the independent variables of the studies, which are the alternative formatting elements being compared.
-For RQ2, for each compared formatting element, we collected 1) the tasks the human subjects were required to perform in the experiment, which we mapped to learning activities (see \autoref{sec:learning_activity}), 2) the dependent variables, which are the response variables (see \autoref{sec:tasks_response_variables}), 3) the results and statistical analysis, and 4) the characteristics of the human subjects.
+The papers were equally divided among the authors, and periodic meetings were held for discussion.
+For RQ1, we extracted the independent variables of the studies, which are the formatting elements (e.g., indentation) and their levels (e.g., two-space indentation) being compared.
+For RQ2, for each formatting element, we collected 1) the tasks the human subjects were required to perform in the experiment, which we mapped to learning activities (see \autoref{sec:learning_activity}), 2) the dependent variables, which are the response variables (see \autoref{sec:tasks_response_variables}), 3) the results and statistical analysis, 4) the characteristics of the human subjects, and 5) the programming languages considered.

-\textbf{Synthesis Process.} To better understand and present the results in an organized way, we performed card sorting~\citep{wood2008card} on the examined alternative formatting elements.
-With this method, we transformed the formatting elements (topics) into cards and then grouped the cards based on their similarities.
-This process was bottom-up, i.e., alternatives (topics) $\rightarrow$ groups $\rightarrow$ category, and we present it this way as follows.
+\textbf{Synthesis process.} To better understand and present the results in an organized way, we performed card sorting~\citep{wood2008card} on the extracted formatting elements.
+With this method, we transformed the formatting elements into cards and then grouped the cards based on their similarities.
+This process was bottom-up, i.e., formatting elements $\rightarrow$ groups, as follows.

-\textit{Formatting Elements (topics).} We used the formatting elements extracted from the studies as topics in the card sorting process.
-Then, we created a card for each topic naming them in a comparison format, i.e., ``a code alternative vs another code alternative'', except when the topic compared more than two alternatives.
-For synonymous topics, we created one unique card to represent them.
-For instance, \cite{Santos2018} evaluated whether using a block delimiter in the same line of their statements is better than the block having its own line.
+\textit{Formatting elements (factors).} We used the formatting elements extracted from the studies as factors in the card-sorting process.
+Then, we created a card for each factor evaluated by the study (e.g., indentation).
+For synonymous factors, we created one unique card to represent them.
+For instance, \cite{Santos2018} evaluated whether using a beginning block delimiter in the same line of their corresponding statements (e.g., class declaration) is better than in its own line.
 Similarly, \cite{Arab1992} compared different presentation schemes (Peterson, Crider, and Gustafson) that define where the block delimiter should be placed.
-We created a unique card named ``Block delimiter in the statement line vs Block delimiter in separate line'' for these topics.
+We created a unique card named ``Block delimiter location'' for these factors.
+The levels (e.g., in the statement line and in a separate line) of each factor compared by the studies are described and evaluated separately.